What is Self-Injury?

 Internet Resources on Self-Injury for Teens & Children

 AACAP – American Academy of Child and Adolescent Psychology: Self-Injury in Adolescents

-Focus on the Family - Cutting and Self-Injury
+Focus on the Family - Conquering Cutting and Other Forms of Self-Injury

 ASIF - The Adolescent Self Injury Foundation